How To Eat Papaya Seeds To Kill Parasites, Detoxify Liver And Kidneys

 Image source: Wikihow.com

 Papaya seeds are very potent in their antibacterial properties.
-Start with eating no more than one tablespoon a day, whether raw and directly from the fruit, or added to your foods.
+Start with eating no more than one teaspoon a day, whether raw and directly from the fruit, or added to your foods.